All Episodes

 So they hyperscript her appearances, they hyperscript coverage, all with limited availability because Hillary has to maintain some restraint.

-Otherwise, it's it's it's a potential total implosion.
+Otherwise, it's a potential total implosion.

-Let me take a brief timeout because of the constraints of time.
+Let me take a brief time out because of the constraints of time.

 Back in a sec, folks.

-Rise of Donald Trump tracks growing debate over global fascism.
+The New York Times also, from over the weekend, rise of Donald Trump tracks growing debate over global fascism.

 And there's even a photo of Hitler and a photo of Mussolini in the New York Times article.